Vicksburg campaign: Plan for the 1863 campaign and initial movements

 On April 16, a clear night with no moon, Porter sent seven gunboats and three empty troop transports loaded with stores to run the bluff, taking care to minimize noise and lights.
 But the preparations were ineffective.
 Confederate sentries sighted the boats, and the bluff exploded with massive artillery fire.
 Fires were set along the banks to improve visibility.
 The Union gunboats answered back.
 Porter observed that the Confederates mainly hit the high parts of his boats, reasoned that they could not depress their guns, and had them hug the east shore, right under Confederate cannon, so close he could hear their commanders giving orders, shells flying overhead.
 The fleet survived with little damage; thirteen men were wounded and none killed.
 The Henry Clay was disabled and burned at the water's edge.
 On April 22, six more boats loaded with supplies made the run; one boat did not make it, though no one was killed.
 The crew floated downstream on the boat's remnants.
+According to historian Richard M. McMurry, Porter's success meant that the city had lost most of its military value to the Confederates.
+Effective communication with the area west of the Mississippi required control of the mouth of the Red River, the only major east–west supply and communication line.
+With Union gunboats positioned below Vicksburg, this connection was effectively severed.

 The final piece of Grant's strategy was to divert Pemberton's attention from the river crossing site that the Union troops would use.
 Grant chose two operations: a feint by Sherman against Snyder's Bluff, Mississippi, north of Vicksburg (see the Battle of Snyder's Bluff below), and a daring cavalry raid through central Mississippi by Col. Benjamin Grierson, known as Grierson's Raid.
 Both were eminently successful.
 Of Sherman's feint, Grant writes:My object was to compel Pemberton to keep as much force about Vicksburg as I could, until I could secure a good footing on high land east of the river.
 The move was eminently successful and, as we afterwards learned, created great confusion about Vicksburg and doubts about our real design.Grierson was able to draw out significant Confederate forces to chase him, and Pemberton's defenses were dispersed too far around the state.
 (Pemberton was also wary of Nathaniel Banks's impending advance up the river from Baton Rouge to threaten Port Hudson.).
 Of Grierson's raid, Grant writes:It was at Port Gibson I first heard through a Southern paper of the complete success of Colonel Grierson, who was making a raid through central Mississippi...This raid was of great importance, for Grierson had attracted the attention of the enemy from the main movement against Vicksburg.